How High Schools Are Addressing Cyberbullying

 School administrators play a crucial role in addressing cyberbullying, as they are responsible for creating and enforcing policies and procedures to protect their students from the negative impacts of cyberbullying.
 Administrators can make use of various strategies to identify and address cyberbullying incidents while promoting a positive, supportive environment in their schools:

-See also The Importance of Extracurricular Activities in High School Education
+See also The Impact of Technology on U.S. High School Education

 Establishing and Enforcing Policies